The miniJPAS survey: Identification and characterization of galaxy populations with the J-PAS photometric system: The stellar population properties of the sample

 \subsubsection{Distributions of stellar population properties}

-The grey histograms in Fig.~\ref{fig:distributionSP} show the distributions of mass, age, extinction, rest-frame colour, and metallicity (\logM , \ageM\ and \ageL, $A_V$, $(u-r)_\mathrm{res}$, and $\langle \log\ Z \rangle_\mathrm{M} $, respectively) obtained with \baysea\ for the galaxies in the AEGIS field.
+The grey histograms in Fig.~\ref{fig:distributionSP} show the distributions of mass, age, extinction, rest-frame colour, and metallicity (\logM , \ageM\,and \ageL, $A_V$, $(u-r)_\mathrm{res}$, and $\langle \log\ Z \rangle_\mathrm{M} $, respectively) obtained with \baysea\ for the galaxies in the AEGIS field.
 The distribution of stellar mass ranges from $8$ to $\sim12$~dex, with a plateau from $9.4$ to $\sim 10.6$.
-Extinction is distributed between $0$ and $2$~mag, peaking at $\sim0.5$~mag. $\langle \log\ Z \rangle_\mathrm{M} $ covers most of the metallicity range of the SSPs, but the distribution peaks at around solar and super-solar metallicity.
-The colour $(u-r)_\mathrm{res}$ shows the well-known bimodal distribution of galaxies, where the maximum density for the blue cloud galaxies is at $(u-r)_\mathrm{res}\sim1.5$, and at $(u-r)_\mathrm{res} \sim2.5$ for the red sequence.
-A bimodal distribution is also clearly detected in \ageL\ with peaks at \ageL\,[yr]\ $\sim8.5$ and $\sim9.5$, while the whole distribution ranges from \ageL\,[yr] $8$ to $10$. \ageM\ is shifted towrds older ages with respect to \ageL.
-This is expected because small amounts of mass in recent star-formation episodes translate into a high contribution to the luminosity of the galaxy, decreasing the light-weighted age.
-The distribution in \ageM\,[yr] peaks at $\sim9.1$ with an extended wing to older ages reaching significant numbers up to \ageM\,[yr] $\sim9.7$.
+Extinction is distributed between $0$ and $2$~mag, peaking at $\sim0.5$~mag.
+The\ $\langle \log\ Z \rangle_\mathrm{M} $ covers most of the metallicity range of the SSPs, but the distribution peaks at around solar and super-solar metallicity.
+The colour $(u-r)_\mathrm{res}$ shows the well-known bimodal distribution of galaxies, where the maximum density is at $(u-r)_\mathrm{res}\sim1.5$ for the blue cloud galaxies and at $(u-r)_\mathrm{res} \sim2.5$ for the red sequence.
+A bimodal distribution is also clearly detected in \ageL\ with peaks at \ageL\,[yr] $\sim8.5$ and $\sim9.5$, while the whole distribution ranges from \ageL\,[yr] $8$ to $10$.
+The \ageM\ is shifted towards older ages with respect to \ageL.
+This is expected because small amounts of mass in recent star formation episodes translate into a high contribution to the luminosity of the galaxy, decreasing the light-weighted age.
+The distribution in \ageM\,[yr] peaks at $\sim9.1$, with an extended wing to older ages reaching significant numbers up to \ageM\,[yr] $\sim9.7$.

-The coloured histograms in Fig.~\ref{fig:distributionSP}) show these distributions binned according to SNR.
-The $(u-r)_\mathrm{res}$ distribution clearly shows that the fraction of blue galaxies detected with high SNR is lower than the fraction of red galaxies.
-Similarly, the fraction of massive galaxies with high SNR is higher than for the less massive galaxies (that populate mainly the blue cloud), and the fraction of old galaxies with high SNR is also higher than for the younger galaxies.
-In summary, the red, old, and massive galaxies are detected at higher SNR than the blue, young, and less massive ones.
+The coloured histograms in Fig.~\ref{fig:distributionSP} show these distributions binned according to S/N. The $(u-r)_\mathrm{res}$ distribution clearly shows that the fraction of BGs detected with high S/N is lower than the fraction of red galaxies.
+Similarly, the fraction of massive galaxies with high S/N is higher than for the less massive galaxies (which mainly populate the blue cloud), and the fraction of old galaxies with high S/N is also higher than that of the younger galaxies.
+In summary, the red, old, and massive galaxies are detected at higher S/N than the blue, young, and less massive ones.